MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/bitsadmin/Bitsadmin-addfileset.md

 ms.topic: article
 ms.assetid: 75466994-262f-4724-b14d-f813c5397675
 ---
-# Bitsadmin addfileset
+# bitsadmin addfileset
-Adds one or more files to the specified job.
+adds one or more files to the specified job.

 ## Syntax